Flavoring: Taste

-The taste of a food product is not only determined by the aromas present in the original material and added flavorings, but also by accompanying substances like flavor enhancers, sweeteners, acidulants and salt substitutes.
-Polyols like sorbitol and maltitol, are carriers in flavorings, but they themselves also have a sweet taste.
+The taste of a food product is determined not only by the aromas present in the original material and added flavorings, but also by accompanying substances, like flavor enhancers, sweeteners, acidulants and salt substitutes.
+Polyols, like sorbitol and maltitol, are carriers in flavorings, but they themselves also have a sweet taste.

 Even the color of food can affect one's experience of the taste significantly.